parsabsh/linux-notes/README.md

 fi
 ```

-**Note:** There is a subtle difference between if statements in bash and other languages.
+**NOTE:** There is a subtle difference between if statements in bash and other languages.
 In other languages, the conditional term is either True of False.
 But in bash, it's a command.
 If the command is executed successfully (with exit code `0`), then the `commands` will be executed (and otherwise, they won't).

 ### if-then-else